-Autism spectrum disorder; dental care; vocal user interface, Intelligent Personal Assistants, Amazon Alexa, personalization for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Autism spectrum disorder; dental care; vocal user interface, Intelligent Personal Assistants, Amazon Alexa, personalization

+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 Copyrights for components of this work owned by others than ACM must be honored.
 Abstracting with credit is permitted.
-To copy otherwise, or republish to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
 Request permissions from permissions@acm.org.